-In [8] it is left as an exercise to expand the scalar field Hamiltonian in terms of the raising and lowering operators.
+In [13] it is left as an exercise to expand the scalar field Hamiltonian in terms of the raising and lowering operators.
 Let's do that.
+Answer for Exercise 4.2

 The field operator expanded in terms of the raising and lowering operators is